Connect with others who understand.

 Avoid Irritants

-If you have eczema on your face or around your mouth and lips, stop using facial products that are harsh or irritating, such as scrubs or those with perfumes or scents.
-Try to avoid salty, spicy foods when you have eczema around your mouth and on your lips, as they may trigger symptoms.
-If you suspect an allergy to an ingredient, talk to your dermatologist about patch testing.
+If you have eczema on your face or around your mouth and lips, stop using facial products that are harsh or irritating, such as scrubs or products with perfumes or scents.

 Wash and rinse your face with warm water.
 Water that is too hot or too cold can be irritating to eczema-prone skin.